GewelsJI/FSNet/README.md

 - Second, train the model using the optical-flow map of U-VOS datasets (i.e., DAVIS16 & FBMS).
     - Set `--train_type='pretrain_flow'` and run `python train.py` in terminal

-- Third, train the model using the pair of frame and optical-flow of U-VOS datasets (i.e., DAVIS16 & FBMS).
+- Third, train the model using the pair of frame and optical flow of U-VOS datasets (i.e., DAVIS16 & FBMS).
     - Set `--train_type='finetune'` and run `python train.py` in terminal

 # 4. Benchmark